 If you love pour-over coffee, you can’t miss Render.
 Visit their shops in the South End or Financial District to experience a super-silky, super-strong cup of joe.
 Really, if you’re looking for a major buzz, Render is the place to go.
 Prefer espresso drinks?
 They serve those, too.

-This multiple location coffee shop is a favorite among locals and visitors alike.
-Conveniently set up along the Boston Common, in Back Bay, and in the North End, Thinking Cup is hard to miss.
-And you won't want to.
+This multiple-location coffee shop is a favorite among locals and visitors alike.
+Conveniently set up along the Boston Common, in Back Bay, and in the North End, Thinking Cup is hard to miss — and you won't want to.
 Their claim to fame is that they serve Stumptown Coffee, straight from Portland, Oregon, which has been repeatedly named “The Best Coffee in the World”.
 Plus, they were the first Boston spot to exclusively serve Stumptown, which in itself is reason enough to stop by.

 Whether it’s your first or 50th time visiting, this little shop will make you feel like you’re a part of the Figs Family.
-3 Little Figs in Somverville takes their coffee program very seriously, but not in a snobby way.
+3 Little Figs in Somerville takes their coffee program very seriously, but not in a snobbish way.
 They bring in a rotating selection of roasters from near and far, so you always get to sample something new.
 While you’re there, pick up a tasty pastry, the “best ever” spinach pie, or one of the shop’s lunch options.
 Fitt Tip: in the warmer months, snag a seat outside and soak up a little sun.

 This Union Square-based spot has turned a former bank into a must-visit place for just about anyone who enjoys coffee, food, or awesome decor.
 Of course, that might explain why there’s occasionally a line out the door on the weekends.
 But trust us — it’s well worth the wait.
-The baristas behind the bar regularly brew fresh batches of Intelligentsia Coffee, which, if you didn’t know, is one of the finest mid-size roasters in the specialty coffee industry, along with single-cup pour overs that carry just the right amount of jolt.
+The baristas behind the bar regularly brew fresh batches of Intelligentsia Coffee, which, if you didn’t know, is one of the finest mid-size roasters in the specialty coffee industry, along with single-cup pour-overs that carry just the right amount of jolt.

-You can visit this Cambridge-based coffee shop in either Inman or Central Square, which means you’re too never far from strong cuppa’.
+You can visit this Cambridge-based coffee shop in either Inman or Central Square, which means you’re too never far from strong cuppa.
 1369 has been a staple of the scene for a long time, so it’s always packed with people who know and love coffee.
 Can’t get enough of the shop’s cold-brewed iced coffee?
 Take some home in a growler to get your fix anytime you need it.